scenerystack/community/docs/reference/api/alpenglow/bitPackRadixExclusiveScanWGSL.md

 # bitPackRadixExclusiveScanWGSL

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/gpu/bitPackRadixExclusiveScanWGSL.ts](https://github.com/phetsims/alpenglow/blob/main/js/webgpu/wgsl/gpu/bitPackRadixExclusiveScanWGSL.ts) for the most up-to-date information.

 ## Overview

 Performs a serial exclusive scan (prefix sum) on a bit-packed histogram.
 See bit_pack_radix_access for more documentation.